ivansendin/CommitExamples/README.md

 # CommitExamples
-Some examples os commit protocols in Solidity
+Some commit protocols examples in Solidity